 Doing business on the Big Island & related valuable Information

-First main point is- whenever dealing with anyone that provides services, especially home service related contractors- Do not ever give them massive amts of money upfront, offer to buy the materials for them and have them delivered and offer to pay them per day when they actually show up to do the work.
-If that is unacceptable to the service provider, I would not do business with them, period.
-We do not do that, we are honest, and I personally monitor the work and your satisfaction.
+First main point is- whenever dealing with anyone that provides services, especially home service related contractors- Do not ever give them massive amts of money up front.
+Offer to buy the materials for them and have them delivered and offer to pay them per day when they actually show up to do the work, or at the very least in increments and not huge amounts up front.
+In any rural area, there is a tendency for service providers to suck you into as much work as they can possibly create, and a tendency also to pressure you towards doing everything thru them.
+This is human nature where there is not a lot of work available and so providers can tend to subtly harass you in a way to stick with them for everything.
+There are providers on the big island that are not completely honest with you, especially when you are off island, so you need to be careful and work with people like us who do not operate in this manner.
+There are, of course, providers who are totally honest, but if you do not know who those providers are, you can be taken for a ride quite easily.
+We are honest, and personally monitor the work and your satisfaction.
 We ask for money on a schedule based on your personal inspection of work completed first, or photographs if you are not on the island.
 We do ask that you respect our time, and operate with clarity and efficiency, no business can afford spending unlimited time with any client.

 Second point- We do not recommend that you purchase land in an area where you are isolated unless there is always someone at home at all times.
 You do not want to have a situation where no one is on property in an isolated area.
 This is recommended, and everything is of course ultimately up to you.
 Unfortunately there is crime on the Big Island, it is the haves vs the have nots, so be smart.
 Have a silent alarm service and always have someone home.
 Dogs are very handy also, but nothing beats having nice neighbors who are retired and mostly at home to keep their eye on the neighborhood.
 If you are out in the boonies and totally isolated, you do not have this luxury.
 Think about these things before purchasing property, and call us for recommended areas and recommended realtors that know the neighborhoods and are honest and hard working.